Genital Warts (Human Papillomavirus)

 Is this topic for you?

 This topic provides information about the human papillomavirus (HPV), which causes genital warts and can also cause cervical cancer.
-If you are looking for information about cervical cell changes or cervical cancer, see the topics Abnormal Pap Test or Cervical Cancer.
+If you are looking for information about cervical cell changes or cervical cancer, see:

 What is human papillomavirus (HPV)?